 Within the finance function, there are instructions, systems and rules of procedure to achieve good internal control and follow-up of operations.
 Major financing solutions and derivative transactions should be approved by the Chairman of the Board and the Board is informed at each Board meeting about financial issues.

-Hufvudstaden has an MTN programme totalling SEK 4.0 billion, and the outstanding amount is SEK 3.2 billion.
-Outstanding commercial paper amounted to SEK 0.8 billion.
+Hufvudstaden has an MTN programme totalling SEK 4.0 billion and the outstanding amount is SEK 3.7 billion.
+Outstanding commercial paper amounted to SEK 1.3 billion.
 Hufvudstaden ensures that at any point in time there are unutilized loan assurances to cover all outstanding commercial paper.
-The average fixed interest period was 1.6 years (1.9 at the turn of the year), the average capital tie-up period was 2.3 years (2.7 at the turn of the year), and the average annual equivalent rate of interest was 1.9 per cent (2.1 at the turn of the year).
-Net interest-bearing debt was SEK 5,925 million (5,536 at the turn of the year).
-Of the total borrowing, SEK 2,700 million carry a fixed rate of interest.
+The average fixed interest period was 1.8 years (1.9), the average capital tie-up period was 3.4 years (2.7), and the average annual equivalent rate of interest was 1.9 per cent (2.1).
+Net interest-bearing debt was SEK 5,805 million (5,536).
+Of the total borrowing, SEK 3,200 million carries a fixed rate of interest.
 To achieve the desired interest payment structure, use is made of interest derivatives.
-The underlying credit of SEK 2,700 million (3,250 at the turn of the year) is hedged via interest derivatives.
-The fair value of all interest derivatives as at September 30, 2017 was SEK -43.5 million (-91.9 at the turn of the year).
-The negative figure can be explained by a general fall in market interest rates since the derivatives were signed.
+The underlying credit of SEK 1,750 million (3,250) is hedged via interest derivatives.
+The fair value of all interest derivatives as at December 31, 2017 was SEK -30.3 million (-91.9).
+The negative figure can be explained by a general fall in market interest rates since the derivative contracts were signed.
 Derivatives are valued at fair value in the Balance Sheet.
 All derivatives are classified as level 2 according to IFRS 13.
-There is no set-off of financial assets and liabilities and there are no agreements that permit netting.
-Other financial assets and liabilities are reported at amortized cost, which in all material respects concurs with the fair value.
+There is no set-off of financial assets and liabilities, and there are no agreements that permit netting.
+Other financial assets and liabilities are reported at the amortized cost, which in all material respects concurs with the fair value.

 |Maturity, year||Credit agreement||Bank loans